jerome-quere/JStd/README.md

 ### eraseRange(iterator first, iterator last) ###

-Removes front the vector all the elements present in the interval [first, last)
+Removes from the vector all the elements present in the interval [first, last)

-	void vector::eraseRange(iterator it, iterator last)
+	void vector::eraseRange(iterator first, iterator last)

 ### toString ###